Abortion - surgical

 - You may receive medicine (sedative) to help you relax and feel sleepy.

 - Your feet will rest in supports called stirrups.
-These allow your legs to be positioned so that the doctor can view the vagina and cervix.
+These allow your legs to be positioned so that your doctor can view your vagina and cervix.

-- The doctor may numb the cervix so you feel little pain during the procedure.
+- Your doctor may numb your cervix so you feel little pain during the procedure.

-- Small rods called dilators will be put in the cervix to gently stretch it open.
-Sometimes laminaria, or sticks of seaweed for medical use, are placed in the cervix.
+- Small rods called dilators will be put in your cervix to gently stretch it open.
+Sometimes laminaria (sticks of seaweed for medical use) are placed in the cervix.
 This is done the day before the procedure to help the cervix dilate slowly.

-After the procedure, you may be given medicine to help the uterus contract.
+After the procedure, you may be given medicine to help your uterus contract.
 This reduces bleeding.

 Why the Procedure Is Performed

 Reasons a surgical abortion might be considered include: